 - Value stream mapping

-To find out how to surmount these barriers purchase David Parmenter’s working guide which is on sale at USD 29.90 and comes with 15 electronic templates.
+Purchase David Parmenter’s toolkit which is on sale at USD 29.90 and comes with 15 electronic templates.

 - Visual management 7

 Blue Ocean Innovation 8

 The five-step Blue Ocean Shift Model 9